World Cricket Tsunami Appeal: Match officials

 The onfield umpires were Rudi Koertzen (SA) and Billy Bowden (NZ).
 Chris Broad (Eng) was the match referee.
 Bob Parry (Aus) was the TV umpire.
-All the match officials gave their services unpaid.
+All the match officials waived their match fees.

 On 7 January 2005 five of the World XI players, Darren Gough, Chris Cairns, Daniel Vettori, Chris Gayle and Dwayne Bravo sent messages of hope and called on cricket fans to support the Appeal.